rock33683/SEProject/README.md

 ## About the code style
 ### Naming
-I only use three styles for all source files.
+I only use two styles for all source files.
 #### Style 1
 For function names, variable names
 Code: